 5 minutes, 3 ingredients, and 1 simmering pot!

-Another one is drinking this turmeric ginger lemon tea.
-It is our way to reset our bodies every morning.
-Sometimes we do, drinking our morning celery juice, sometimes drinking this tea.
 During detox periods, we use juices and smoothies, as we alternate between our detox juice, detox smoothies, an energizing antioxidant matcha smoothie, and hydrating drinks in conjunction with this fantastic infusion.

-🙌🏻 Lemon ginger turmeric tea benefits
+🙌🏻 Lemon ginger turmeric tea ingredients and benefits

 There are few things more refreshing than a cup of hot tea, and when it is infused with the fragrant flavors of lemon, ginger, and turmeric, it becomes even more delicious.
 But did you know that this combination of ingredients can also have major health benefits?